 If you grew up cycling in the city, you know how big of a role MASHSF played in pedaling the culture forward.
 As an instrumental part of their team, Chas Christiansen seemed to live life on the edge.
 Some keywords that come to mind when thinking about his riding style consists of hardcore, grit, and aggressive.
 To continue progressing the cycling culture, we spent some time getting to know the person behind the bike and this week, we're excited to go in depth with Chas.

 My name is Chas Christiansen and I grew up in the pacific northwest of the United States, Born in Oregon and spent my formative years in Washington State.

-When did you get into cycling and why?
+So how did you get into cycling?

 I have always been into riding bikes, from when I was a kid and I rode my BMX bike around the neighborhood to riding to high school before I got a car.
 I moved to Portland Oregon in 2004 and really started riding more then, I did not have a car so a bike was how I got around.
 I had a cyclocross bike and started to go to local CX races and from there go into alleycats and track racing.

 We know you've traveled around the world for cycling.
 How has each environment impacted the way you ride and what you think about the cycling community?